GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Experiments

 \subsubsection{Qualitative Comparisons}

-In Fig. \ref{fig:vis}, we present a comprehensive comparison of rendering quality between our Gaussian-Forest and 3DGS \cite{3dgs}, as well as representative ray tracing-based methods, including Mip-NeRF360 \cite{mip} and InstantNGP \cite{ngp}.
-Across four scenes from distinct datasets, our findings reveal comparable or even superior quality in the synthesis of novel views.
+In Fig. \ref{fig:vis}, we present a comprehensive comparison of rendering quality between GaussianForest and 3DGS \cite{3dgs}, as well as representative ray tracing-based methods, including Mip-NeRF360 \cite{mip} and InstantNGP \cite{ngp}.
+Across distinct datasets, our findings reveal comparable or even superior quality in the synthesis of novel views.
 This achievement is coupled with the fastest rendering speed, as well as a remarkable compression of parameters exceeding tenfold and notable improvements in both training and rendering speeds compared with the current state-of-the-art 3DGS.
-These outcomes substantiate the efficacy of our proposed method, aligning perfectly with quantitative results.
+These outcomes substantiate the efficacy of our proposed method, aligning closely with quantitative results.